 3. Did you know about the disease that occurs in bats?

 Just like humans, bats can suffer from a disease.
-The “white nose syndrome” is a deadly disease that affects hibernating bats .
-The disease is identified with the development of white fungus on body parts, mainly the mouth, nose, and wings.
-Certain species of bats have been extinguished because of this deadly disease.
-About 90 percent of the northern long-eared, little brown and tricolor bats have vanished because of white nose syndrome disease.
+The “white-nose syndrome” is a deadly disease that affects hibernating bats .
+The disease is identified with the development of a white fungus on body parts, mainly the mouth, nose, and wings.
+Certain species of bats have been decimated because of this deadly disease.

 Bats occupy every part of the world, except the extreme desert, some of the isolated islands, and the polar region.
 When talking about bat species, many species live in tropical rain forests.
 Very few species live in grassland, woodland, and wetland.
 They also reside in dark caves, aged tree holes, and buildings with aged roofs.
 Bats float from their feet at the time of sleeping.
 It is helpful for bats to escape from predators.